asaliev/opengo/README.md

 ## License

 This project is licensed under the MIT license.
-See LICENSE.md for more details.
+See LICENSE for more details.